 H. A person whose driver license is suspended or revoked as provided in subsection A, paragraph 5 of this section may submit a written request to the department for an administrative hearing.
 The person shall submit the request for a hearing within fifteen days after the department provides the person with notice of suspension or revocation.
 On receipt of a proper request for a hearing, the department shall provide the person with an opportunity for a hearing in the county where the person resides within thirty days after the department receives the request.
 The request for a hearing does not stay a summary suspension issued by the department.

-I. The department shall remove a suspension from a record if the person has completed all requirements imposed under this title or by a court in this state except for payment of reinstatement fees as prescribed by section 28-3002.
-The person shall pay the appropriate reinstatement fees that is required under section 28-3002 when conducting a transaction with the department.
+I. The department shall remove a suspension from a record if the person has completed all requirements imposed under this title or by a court in this state, including the successful completion of traffic survival school educational sessions, except for payment of reinstatement fees as prescribed by section 28-3002.
+The person shall pay the appropriate reinstatement fees that are required under section 28-3002 when conducting a transaction with the department.